btcpayserver/btcpayserver-doc/docs/ThirdPartyHosting.md

 Yes, you can enable users that have registered on your BTCPay Server instance to use your Lightning Network node.
 [See how](./FAQ/FAQ-LightningNetwork.md#how-many-users-can-use-lightning-network-in-btcpay)

-## What does the third-party host know about their users?
+## What does the trusted third-party host know about their users?
-Third party hosts can see the following:
+Third party hosts (non-malicious) can see the following:

 - Total number of users
 - The email and username of those users

-Note: If additional features are enabled such as non-admin lightning wallet or transmuter, the server admin can see additional information related to those features.
+Note: If additional features are enabled such as non-admin lightning wallet, hot wallets or transmuter, the server admin can see additional information related to those features.
+Since it's impossible to know if the third party host is using a malicious fork, it's best to assume they may know all details about your BTCPay Server usage.

+If you are worried about the information a third party host knows about you, please consider [deploying your own](./Deployment.md) self-hosted server.